 photorec official website

 On Windows, you can run both photorec (command-line) and qphotorec (the GUI version).
 We used qPhotoRec for our tests and, we’ll walk you through how to use it.
-And don’t worry – we’ll also show how to run the original PhotoRec via Mac Terminal if you’re on macOS.
+(If you’re on macOS, we also show how to run PhotoRec from Terminal after it.)

 Here’s how the recovery process looked for us using qPhotoRec, step by step: